 Surviving Hitler: A Boy in the Nazi Death Camps by Andrea Warren

 Jack Mandelbaum had lived a comfortable life in Poland before the Holocaust began.
 After hiding for a while, his family was separated and Jack was sent to Blechhammer.
 This is his story of survival there.
-From Carol Hurst’s Blog. [chapter book, ages 10 and up]
+From Carol Hurst’s Blog. [middle grade, ages 10 and up]

 The Harmonica by Tony Johnston, illustrated by Ron Mazellan